 - favorite animal

-- favorite extra curriculur activities
+- favorite extra curricular activities

 - what they want to be with they grow up – this is fun to do year after year.

-- What do you like or dislike about school most?
+- what do you like or dislike about school most?

-- Describe how to make pizza
+- describe/explain how to make pizza

 There are a lot of great ideas out there to interge your child into writing.
 One I always liked as a child was to look out my window and describe what I saw… or create a story about something I saw out there.